 Shop local at the Felton Farmer’s Market every Tuesday from 1:00-6:00pm May through October.

 The SLV area has a number of quaint properties with picture-perfect cabins nestled under towering redwoods.
-Masood’s Lodge, Jaye’s Timberlane, and Fern River Resort Motel each offer cozy cabins in the valley’s forest setting.
+Masood’s Lodge and Fern River Resort Motel each offer cozy cabins in the valley’s forest setting.
 Quality Inn & Suites Santa Cruz Mountains has 25 modern rooms ringed by Douglas Fir trees, and the recently renovated, yet historic, Brookdale Lodge is another great choice along Highway 9.
-Looking for a B&B experience?
-Fairview Manor offers redwoods, seclusion, and a full American style breakfast.
 And for those looking to simply sleep among the redwoods and the stars, Henry Cowell Redwoods State Park offers 107 campground sites.
 Space fills up quickly between Memorial Day and Labor Day so plan ahead.